The exposures that smart meters produce

 What is the power of the transmissions?

-technology smart meters borrow, smart meters are designed to transmit with as
+communications technology smart meters borrow, smart meters are designed to

 How does the exposure change with distance from the smart meter?